basham/swit-workshop-rxjs/lib/util/rx/README.md

 ## `combineLatestObject`

-Transform an object containing Observables into an Observable emitting objects of the same keys but with values matching the latest value of each of its input Observables.
+Transform an object containing Observables into an Observable.
+This emits objects of the same keys but with values matching the latest value of each of its input Observables.

 This is inspired by the [`combineLatest` operator](https://rxjs-dev.firebaseapp.com/api/index/function/combineLatest), but this is more useful for creating inputs for DOM rendering.